 Bush's shifting rationale for war on Iran is consistent with what The New Yorker's Sy Hersh reports.
 The case for war and the initial target list have been changed — from Iran's nuclear program to Iran's Quds Force.

 If Iran is supplying enhanced IEDs to Iraqis to kill Americans, that is an act of war.
+And President Bush has the same right to go after the nests of terror as did President Nixon in ordering the 1970 invasion of the Viet Cong sanctuaries in Cambodia.

 But while Nixon and LBJ bombed North Vietnam, we did not strike China or Russia, which were providing far more weaponry to the NVA and VC than Iran has provided Iraqi insurgents.
 And President Truman fired Gen. MacArthur, who wanted to go to the source, in China, of the men and weapons killing Americans in Korea.